pesteller/Geolocalisation/readme.md

 The code used in this section can be found in *Notebooks/Geolocalisation - Notebook 2.2.
 Modelling genomic data - SAMPLINGSITE.ipynb*

 #### 5.3.
 Geographic prediction

+As we have the information regarding the coordinates of each sample, we used it to create regression models and predict the relative area where a sample was taken from.
+We used the following models:
+1. Linear Regression
+2. K Nearest Neighbors Regression

+The code used in this section can be found in *Notebooks/Geolocalisation - Notebook 2.3.
+Modelling genomic data - Geographical prediction
+.ipynb*